wp-plugins/pwebcontact/readme.txt

 = Support =

 To ask a support question about Perfect Contact Form or post a bug report, fill a [support form](http://www.perfect-web.co/wordpress/contact-form/documentation) on our website.
 We will get back to you within 24h for sure, usually it takes less time.
+We are working from Monday to Friday 10 - 15 GMT+2, except holidays - actual informations on our website.

-= 1.How to change Toggler tab height/width? =
+= 1.
+How to change Toggler tab height/width? =

 Please edit toggler height/width in our plugin configuration > Theme > Advanced > Toggler (at the bottom).